jjb/time_limit/readme.md

 code rescues Exception.
 See instances of `assert s.outer_rescue # false in timeout` in the lifecycle test suite for when this is not the case in Timeout.

-In a simple benchmark, TimeLimit has about 2x the time complexity of Timeout.
+In a simple benchmark, TimeLimit has about 2x the time complexity and 2.5x the space complexity of Timeout.
-I haven't tried measuring space complexity.